farrelleoin93/Milestone-2/README.md

 ### Code

 1. [Bootstrap](https://getbootstrap.com/) - The code for the navbar was found [here](https://getbootstrap.com/docs/4.0/components/navbar/).
-2. The code for the onclick function for th buttons was found [here](https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html).
+2. The code for the onclick function for the buttons was found [here](https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html).
 3. The code for the map were found [here](https://developers.google.com/maps/documentation/javascript/overview#maps_map_simple-css).
 4. The code for the form was taken from my first milestone project and can be found [here](https://github.com/farrelleoin93/Milestone-1-Recipe-Site/blob/master/contact.html).
 5. The code used to email the form was found [here](https://www.emailjs.com/docs/).